Keenan-Faure/Book-Bot/GrocerSimulator/README.md

 Enabling SageOne and WooCommerce Vendors:
 -

 These vendors require specific and private information.
-Please visit the `api.json` file inside `src/api` folder
+Please visit the `api.json` file inside `src/api` folder and view it's structure.

-Please visit the respective README.md files on how to get them started.
+If you are confused with the structure kindly visit the README.md files on how to get them started.